How To Organize Your Pantry

 Discard out-of-date items and donate non-perishable items that you won’t realistically use to a local food bank.

 Line all of your pantry shelves with a heavy-duty liner that will make clean-up of any spills much easier!

 Transfer pantry staples such as sugar, flour and rice into see-through canisters.
 Doing so will not only help preserve the freshness of these items, it will be easier to see when you’re running low on an item.
 Many canisters are stackable, so you can utilize all of the space between pantry shelves!

-The floor is a good place to store larger items such as bulk food storage containers or baskets of often-used items such as onions and potatoes.
+The floor is a good place to store larger items such as bulk food storage containers, pet food in an airtight canister or baskets of often-used items such as onions and potatoes.
 Utilize the full space between the floor and your lowest shelf by choosing stacking bins or baskets.